 Every European country has its own preferred payment mix.
 You can already start to form a picture of the German payment landscape from understanding how consumers prefer to shop online.
 Here’s a breakdown of German shoppers’ top three payment preferences, and the reason these options dominate their payment mix:

 - Payment-After-Delivery (PAD) or ‘Buy Now, Pay Later’.
 This payment option accounts for more than 40% of Germany’s payment mix.
 PAD is the perfect option for selective shoppers who prefer to purchase on invoice, and an ideal offering for new merchants who wish to increase their average order value while establishing customer trust.

 - PayPal.
 This option is very similar in popularity with PAD.
 We mentioned that German shoppers are risk-averse – and that includes offering sensitive information online.
 PayPal offers high-risk management efforts and secure transactions for peace of mind when shopping online.

 - Direct Debit.
 This is an excellent option for German shoppers, especially those using a subscription service.
 Since 95% of Germans own a bank account, authorizing direct debit payments is a safe and easy option.

 Connecting with the German Market

-The German market is appealing for eCommerce merchants looking to expand, and for a good reason.
-Online shoppers in this market tend to invest in more expensive products, like fashion items, and most Germans with an internet connection turn to the internet to shop.
+The German market is appealing for eCommerce merchants looking to expand to Europe, and for a good reason.
+Online shoppers in this market tend to invest in more expensive products, like fashion items, and most Germans turn to the internet to shop.

 So, how can online retailers connect with the market?

-First, you need to understand the market’s payment mix and the reasons behind it.
-Then, you need to invest in a partner that understands these different payment methods to reduce friction and ease entry into the market.
-The German payment landscape may be complicated, but the opportunity for growth is well worth the challenge.
+Start by understanding the market’s payment mix and the reasons behind it.
+Then, you will need to work with a partner that understands the complexities to reduce initial friction and ease entry into the market.
+The German payment landscape may be more complicated than what you are used to, but the opportunity for growth is well worth the effort!